Laurent-I/ok_class/README.md

 - Display the recognized customer's name and confidence score.
 - Detect the "OK" hand gesture using MediaPipe's hand landmark detection.
 - Update the database to mark when a customer has shown the "OK" sign.
+- Allow the user to virtually try on sunglasses when their face is recognized.
+- Add the selected sunglasses to the user's cart in the database when they make the "OK" sign gesture.

 ## Project Structure